UHP Year 3 – Signature Work Preparation

 - Center for Leadership Learning (CLL) Cultivating Leaders for Social Change (CLSC)

-- The Cultivating Leaders for Social Change program (CLSC) is a Center for Leadership Learning (CLL) certificate program that seeks to develop a deeper understanding and appreciation of difference, improve individual abilities to address complex social issues, and cultivate an inclusive environment.
+- THIS IS CURRENTLY ON PAUSE AND WE WILL POST UPDATES ONCE IT IS UP**The Cultivating Leaders for Social Change program (CLSC) is a Center for Leadership Learning (CLL) certificate program that seeks to develop a deeper understanding and appreciation of difference, improve individual abilities to address complex social issues, and cultivate an inclusive environment.
 DLDP integrates competency-building seminars and applied professional learning.

 Completion of the Leadership Essentials Workshop Series (LEWS)—six topical workshops—is a prerequisite.
-Successful Completion of the SLDP meets both the Service and Project curriculum. - Study Abroad
+Successful Completion of the SLDP meets both the Service and Project curriculum. - College Corps

 - Study Abroad and the University of California Education Abroad Program (UCEAP) facilitate student studies, exploration, and engagement with other cultures that broaden perspective and involvement in the world.
 This third-year choice can be taken earlier if schedule and resources allow.
 Other international opportunities outside of those noted are discussed in consultation with a UHP advisor to determine applicability.